dev-oswld/rest-api-flask/my-notes/README.md

 | 5xx | Server error | The server failed to fulfil an apparently valid request |

 ---

+**Cookies**

+Is a small piece of data, they are different types for example: session cookies, permanent cookies, secure cookies, http-only cookies, third-party cookies and so on.
+A cookie consists of the following two or more components name and value.

 [Go to start](.././README.md)